XinyiYing/D3Dnet/README.md

 # Deformable 3D Convolution for Video Super-Resolution
 Pytorch implementation of "[Deformable 3D Convolution for Video Super-Resolution](https://arxiv.org/pdf/2004.02803.pdf)"

+Our code is based on cuda and can perform deformation in any dimension of 3D convolution.

 Code will be released soon.

 ```